kandski/Kiwi.com-Currency-Converter/README.md

 ## CLI app example
-- if output part is empty try update/create database or currency is not supported
+- If output part is empty, please run database update or you have entered unsupported currency
-- supported currencies you can find in [Section above](#Which-currencies-are-supported?)
+- Supported currencies you can find in Currency table
 ```
 python converter.py --amount 99 --input_currency USD
 ```